Amy Parsons killed after fight over fiance's fetish and her affair, court hears

 The court heard Mr Deakin-White had found out his fiancee was having an affair with her co-worker after he discovered messages while “stalking” Ms Parsons’ phone.

-The court heard Mr Deakin-White and Ms Parsons had been fighting, including over the defendant’s fondness for cross-dressing when he and Ms Parsons were being intimate.
+The court heard Mr Deakin-White and Ms Parsons had been fighting, including over the defendant’s fondness for cross-dressing when the couple were being intimate.

-Mr Deakin-White had confided in his neighbour about his anguish about the deteriorating relationship and possible ideas to win his fiancee back.
+Mr Deakin-White had confided in his neighbour about his anguish at the deteriorating relationship and possible ideas to win his fiancee back.

 “Should I fight for her or do you think I’ve lost her?” he messaged his neighbour at one point.